 Treatment plans for head and neck cancers depend on several factors, including the location, the type of cancer, and the size of the lesion.
 The most common options for treating head and neck cancers include radiation therapy, chemotherapy, and surgery.

-Improving Treatment of Rectal and Colon Cancer with Hyperthermia
+Improving Treatment of Head and Neck Cancer with Hyperthermia

 Treatments for head and neck cancer can be improved when they are performed in conjunction with hyperthermia.
 Hyperthermia is FDA-approved cancer therapy that uses ultrasound technology to gently raise the temperature of tumors.
 Heating the tumor disrupts the cell membrane and increases blood flow.
 This weakens the tumor and makes it more susceptible to other cancer treatments.